Godot-Opus/libopus-gdnative-asset/README.md

 - Windows x64
 - Arm64-v8a (Android)
 - Linux/X11 x64
+- OSX x64

 There's no reason it can't be compiled for 32bit platforms, I just haven't.

-The reason it it's not compiled for OSX or iOS is that I don't have any Apple products with wich to compile it.
-If any OSX developer would like to help get this compiled for either of those platforms please get in touch!
+The reason it's not compiled for iOS is that I don't have any Apple products with wich to compile it.
+If any OSX developer would like to help get this compiled for that platform please get in touch!

 ## Usage